 - a) A Minor Penalty shall be imposed on any player, including the goalkeeper, for using a stick which does not conform to the provisions of Rule 3.2.2. - b) A Minor Penalty shall be imposed on any player taking the surface wearing skates which does not conform to the provisions of Rule 3.2.3.
 The player may not return to play until the fault is corrected. - c) A Minor Penalty shall be imposed on any player wearing illegal protective equipment according to Rule 3.2.4. - d) A Minor Penalty shall be assessed a goalkeeper guilty of using or wearing illegal equipment. - e) If a goalkeeper's helmet comes off during the play the Referee shall stop play immediately.
 No penalty shall be assessed unless the Referee determines that the goalkeeper deliberately took their helmet off to stop the play.
 A Minor Penalty shall be assessed unless the criteria for a Penalty Shot shall be met.
-If any other goalkeepers' equipment shall come off during the play the Referee shall allow the play to continue.

-f) A Minor Penalty shall be imposed, after one warning by the Referee, on any player for violation of provisions of Rule 3.2.7 related to protective equipment.
+For 16U and above, if any other goalkeepers' equipment shall come off during the play the Referee shall allow the play to continue.
+For 14U and under the referee will stop play immediately.
+If the Referee determines that the goalkeeper deliberately took their equipment off to stop the play a Minor Penalty will be assessed. - f) A Minor Penalty shall be imposed, after one warning by the Referee, on any player for violation of provisions of Rule 3.2.7 related to protective equipment worn over the uniform.